Bretton Woods Conference: Background

 Multilateral economic cooperation among countries was crucial for the post-war world economies.
-Countries sought to establish an international monetary and financial system that fostered collaboration and growth among the participating countries (IMF and also created the IBRD — listed below) They wanted to avoid the complications faced during the interwar period, due to leaving the gold standard, the great depression, and trade wars that spread the depression globally.
+Countries sought to establish an international monetary and financial system that fostered collaboration and growth among the participating countries.
+They wanted to avoid the complications, faced during the interwar period, due to leaving the gold standard, the Great Depression, and trade wars that spread the depression globally.
 There would be a need for an entity that fostered equilibrium in exchange rates and prevented competitive devaluations while ensuring domestic policy autonomy for high employment and real income.

-Additionally, countries were concerned with crises like the one suffered by Germany in the 1920s.
+Additionally, countries were concerned with crisis like the one suffered by Germany in the 1920s.
 The Versailles treaty imposed reparations on the country for the damages it caused in World War I, and hyperinflation greatly affected the German economy.
 Prices rose 41 percent per day.
 In the autumn of 1923, 1 Dollar was worth about 4 trillion Marks, forcing the population to barter.
 Germany's subsequent economic turmoil led to its financial collapse and eventually to the rise of Nazism and World War II, aligning with some of John Maynard Keynes's concerns in The Economic Consequences of the Peace, published in 1919.
 Thus, to prevent a new crisis in the post-war world, the world economies deemed it imperative to establish a system that fostered international economic cooperation.
-However, the U.S. and the U.K., the most influential parties in the conference, hadn't decided whether such a system was in their national best interests.
+However, the U.S. and the U.K., the most influential parties in the conference, had not decided whether such a system was in their national best interests.

 Early in World War II, John Maynard Keynes of the British Treasury and Harry Dexter White of the United States Treasury Department independently began to develop ideas about the financial order of the postwar world.
 (See below for Keynes's proposal for an International Clearing Union.)
 After negotiation between officials of the United States and the United Kingdom and consultation with some other Allies, a "Joint Statement by Experts on the Establishment of an International Monetary Fund", was published simultaneously in a number of Allied countries on April 21, 1944.
-On May 25, 1944, the U.S. government invited the Allied countries to send representatives to an international monetary conference "for the purpose of formulating definite proposals for an International Monetary Fund and possibly a Bank for Reconstruction and Development.IBRD."
+On May 25, 1944, the U.S. government invited the Allied countries to send representatives to an international monetary conference "for the purpose of formulating definite proposals for an International Monetary Fund and possibly a Bank for Reconstruction and Development.
+IBRD."
 (The word "International" was added to the Bank's title late in the Bretton Woods Conference.)
 The United States also invited a smaller group of countries to send experts to a preliminary conference in Atlantic City, New Jersey, to develop draft proposals for the Bretton Woods conference.
 The Atlantic City conference was held from June 15–30, 1944.